toptensoftware/moe-js/readme.md

 "moe-js" is a simple, fast, flexible, modern Mustache inspired templating engine for JavaScript.

 * Mustache/Handlebars inspired format
-* Compiles templates to ES6 template literals for fast execution
 * Support for in-template JavaScript expressions
 * Support for embedded code blocks
 * Support for external helper functions
 * Support for partials
+* Support for async templates
 * Built-in Express integration including support for outer "layouts"
 * Built-in template file cache
 * Simple to use